Internet connectivity projects unite as Alphabet spinout Loon grabs $125M from SoftBank’s HAPSMobile – TechCrunch

 Where Facebook has stumbled, HAPSMobile has made promising progress.
 The company said that its HAWK 30 drone — pictured below in an impression — has completed its initial development and the first trials are reportedly set to begin this year.

 Loon, meanwhile, was one of the first projects to go after the idea of air-based connectivity with a launch in 2013.
-The business was spun out of X, the ‘moonshot’ division of Alphabet, last year and, though it is still a work in progress, it has certainly developed from an initial crazy idea conceived within Google.
+The business was spun out of X, the “moonshot” division of Alphabet, last year and, though it is still a work in progress, it has certainly developed from an initial crazy idea conceived within Google.

 Loon played a role in connecting those affected by flooding in Peru in 2017 and it assisted those devastated by Hurricane Maria in Puerto Rico last year.
 Loon claims its balloons have flown more than 30 million kms and provided internet access for “hundreds of thousands” of people across the world.